 COVID-19 Support Line for Older People

 ALONE has launched a national support line and additional supports for older people who have concerns or are facing difficulties relating to the outbreak of COVID-19 (Coronavirus).
 Professional staff are available to answer queries and give advice and reassurance where necessary.
-The support line is open Monday to Friday, 8am-8pm, by calling 0818 222 024.
-Hours may be extended to meet the demand.
+The support line is open seven days a week, 8am – 8pm, by calling 0818 222 024.

 Care for Our Common Home – Make Working from Home your Habit